Why Do Men Cheat?

 Many people in relationships have varying levels of sexual desire.
 If those needs are not being met within their relationship, then they may seek sexual satisfaction elsewhere.
 This does not automatically mean that the person who has been betrayed is in the wrong, however.

 Another possibility could be that your partner has a sex addiction.
-Like other forms of addiction, sex addiction can lead to many negative consequences in a long term relationship, not just for the person experiencing it, but also for others in their lives.
-Sex addiction may present with sexual behavior issues including compulsive masturbation or excessive pornography viewing in addition to infidelity.
+Like other forms of addiction, sex addiction can lead to many negative consequences in a long-term relationship, not just for the person experiencing it, but also for others in their lives.
+Sex addiction may present with sexual behavior issues including multiple affairs, compulsive masturbation, or porn addiction.

 This type of addiction can make it difficult for people to stop seeking sex, even if it means cheating on their partner.
 They may even feel a deep sense of shame because of this behavior, but despite feeling shame, they may still feel compelled to seek out sex wherever they can find it, even if they’re married men or women.